rmzse/for-review/architecture.md

 Lets have a look at the component, which was generated for us at `src/app/application.component.ts` and identify everything from top to bottom, so that you are able to identify each part.
+**IMPORTANT:**
-**IMPORTANT:** If you get stuck and unable to understand any of its parts, go back and re-read the text above that deals with the component structure.
+If you get stuck and unable to understand any of its parts, go back and re-read the text above about the component structure.

 ## Metadata
-In TypeScript, in order to attach additional information to a class – for example information about what the class does, where the styling is and what role that class plays in the app – you are able to do so by using a decorator.
+In TypeScript, in order to attach additional information to a class – for example information about what the class does, where the styling is and what role that class plays in the app – you can use a decorator.

 Looking at the code below you can see that we have a decorator in `@Component`.
 The decorator holds and prefixes a JavaScript object, which in turn carries additional information about the class `SuggestionsComponent` (the JavaScript object is within `{`and `}`, remember?).